I understand better than most the costs involved in RV living and travel and am happy to share this knowledge in my articles.

 The difference between the two options will come in terms of how you set up your site.

-- if you park it permanently, you will want to surround your unit with skirting and shore up the frame with additional jacks for more stability, which both are things which will stabilize your unit, or
+- if you park it permanently, you will want to surround your unit with skirting and shore up the frame with additional jacks for more stability, which both are things that will stabilize your unit, or

 - if you want to use it to travel, you would avoid skirting and extra stabilization so that you could move your unit for vacations more easily.